AARNet/Globus-Community/globus-community-australasia/workshops/advanced_globus_workshop/README.md

 <img src="../resources/Initiating_a_Transfer_with_a_UserApp.png" alt="Initiating a Transfer with a UserApp" width="1000"/>

+Check your destination collection, and, if all has gone well, the file should have been transferred there by the script.

-Congratulations!
-You should have initiated a transfer from one collection to another using your own user credentials!
+**Congratulations!
+You should have initiated a transfer from one collection to another using your own user credentials!**

+Of course, we may not want to have to go through the browser-based authenticate every time we run a script, so we will now look at creating a service user and running a client app.

 ### Registering and Running a Client App in Globus Auth (service user)
 A client app is a script that you would create for a pre-defined service user to run.
 The service user would be authenticated using a client secret, and its permissions would be determined by the policies applicable to that account.
-The service user ID is not sensitive, but the user secret should be closely guarded in the same way that you would protect an account password.
+The service user ID is not sensitive, but the user secret should be closely guarded in the same way that you would protect a normal account password.

 ### Registering a Client App
 In order for a service user to run your script, we will first need to register a client app (service user).
 The procedure for doing this is as follows: